Get a free, no obligation personal loan quote with rates as low as 9.99%

 Key Points

-• Debt consolidation loans comes in both unsecured and secured forms.
+• Debt consolidation loans come in both unsecured and secured forms.

-• A debt consolidation loan can help you save money, make payments more affordable and streamline payments.
+• A debt consolidation loan can lower your interest rate, make payments more affordable and streamline payments.

 A debt consolidation loan (either secured or unsecured) is used to pay off high-interest debt.
-The idea is to combine or consolidate existing loans into one larger, more affordable, and easier-to-manage loan.
-The goal is to save money on interest and become debt-free sooner.
+The goal is to combine existing loans into one larger, more affordable loan.
+Since you’d be paying a lower interest rate overall, you’d become debt-free sooner.

-Loan AmountLoan amounts available depend on your lender, credit and finances.
-However, you can generally get up to $35,000 unsecured with most lenders.
+Loan AmountLoan amounts available depend on your lender, creditworthiness, and financial situation.
+However, you can generally get up to $50,000 unsecured with many lenders.
 If you have collateral, that amount can increase to over $100,000.

 Interest RatesRates can range from 5% to 35%, depending on your finances and security.
 However, a debt consolidation loan is only worth it if you can secure a rate that is lower than the debts you want to consolidate